 Limerence, in my view, drives pair bonding.
 That desire to bond is not fundamentally manipulative or coercive or about power.
 It’s about a desire to connect, a desire to feel loved and express love, a desire for a partner; a mate.
 It can cause people to act selfishly, for sure, but it is not usually a selfish impulse.
 It’s a desire to be with someone not to dominate them.
 The fact that many of us make a mess of forming healthy, stable attachments is not an indictment of the whole loving-bond endeavour.

 I think the conception that history is best described as a battle of wills between men and women is incorrect, and damaging.
-I think that the majority of men are women are driven by love, the desire to bond, and to mutually care for each other and support each other.
+I think that the majority of men and women are driven by love, the desire to bond, and to mutually care for each other and support each other.
 I think most men and women seek status (whether through wealth or beauty) to improve their lives, increase their security, and increase the chance that they will be more attractive to potential partners, not because they thirst for power.
 More than anything, most men and women want to form a loving connection, and maybe a family, and help each other navigate a confusing and threatening world together.
 But somehow, in the rampant tribalism of [current year], we’ve talked ourselves into a nastier and more ruthless version of the gender wars than I can ever remember.

 As a wishy-washy centrist, it genuinely alarms me.
 I’m depressed that “bothsides-ism” has become an insult, and evidence of capitulation to the enemy, rather than a worthwhile attempt to bridge the divide.
 MGTOW and Rad Fems are right about some things and wrong about some things.
 But the vitriol with which a seemingly obvious and neutral statement like that is routinely condemned on social media is demoralising.
 Attacking and vilifying the whole gender that you are trying to bond with seems to be the mother of all disordered bonding strategies – but it’s spreading through society like wildfire.